-- Your surgeon will make tunnels in your bone to bring the new tissue through.
-This new tissue will be in the same place as your old ACL.
+- Your surgeon will make tunnels and sockets in your bone through which to bring the new tissue.
+This new tissue will be put at the same place as your old ACL.

 - Your surgeon will attach the new ligament to the bone with screws or other devices to hold it in place.
-As it heals, the bone tunnels fill in.
-This holds the new ligament in place.
+As it heals, the graft will remodel to become your new ligament.